DeanHazineh/DFlat-tensorflow/readme.md

 ```
 pip install -r requirements.txt
 ```
+## (B) Install and run DFlat in Google Collab:
+DFlat can be easily installed in used in the cloud on Google Collab.
+This is ideal for Mac os users as tensorflow_gpu is not supported by mac.
+Google collab notebooks for the two current examples can be accessed at the links:
+ - <a href="https://colab.research.google.com/drive/1CVZnfwPmyd6V2qdYSXI5vShGgJecMENX?usp=sharing" target="_blank">achromatic_metalens_rcwa.py</a>

 ## Contact:
 This repository is intended to be accessible and community driven.
 It may not be fully error-proof and will be continually updated.